ranugaz/AWSNetworkingLP/ARCHITECTURE.md

     BE -->|Manages| C
     BE -->|Tracks| P[User Progress]

-Component Diagram
+  #  Component Diagram (focusing on the Backend Server):

-This diagram shows the main components within the Backend Server.

 graph TD
     subgraph Backend Server